DNS over TLS: Client software

-Nebulo is an open source DNS changer application for Android which supports both DoT and DoH.

 Public resolvers

-DNS-over-TLS was first implemented in a public recursive resolver by Quad9 in 2017.
+DNS over TLS was first implemented in a public recursive resolver by Quad9 in 2017.
 Other recursive resolver operators such as Google and Cloudflare followed suit in subsequent years, and now it is a broadly-supported feature generally available in most large recursive resolvers.

 Criticisms and implementation considerations

 DoT can impede analysis and monitoring of DNS traffic for cybersecurity purposes.
-DoT has been used to bypass parental controls which operate at the (unencrypted) standard DNS level; Circle, a parental control router which relies on DNS queries to check domains against a blocklist, blocks DoT by default due to this.
-However, there are DNS providers that offer filtering and parental controls along with support for both DoT and DoH.
+DoT has been used to bypass parental controls which operate at the (unencrypted) standard DNS level; However, there are DNS providers that offer filtering and parental controls along with support for both DoT and DoH.
 In that scenario, DNS queries are checked against block lists once they are received by the provider rather than prior to leaving the user's router.

 As with any communication, encryption of DNS requests by itself does not protect privacy.
 It protects against third-party observers, but does not guarantee what the endpoints do with the (then decrypted) data.

 DoT clients do not necessarily directly query any authoritative name servers.
 The client may rely on the DoT server using traditional (port 53 or 853) queries to finally reach authoritative servers.
 Thus, DoT does not qualify as an end-to-end encrypted protocol, only hop-to-hop encrypted and only if DNS over TLS is used consistently.